1984Doc/AI-Scribe/README.md

 Now you need to download the AI model (it is large).
 I recommend the `Mistral 7B v0.2` or `Meta Llama 3` models.
 These can be found on [HuggingFace.](https://huggingface.co/)

 You now need to launch the AI model with the following software that you can download [HERE](https://github.com/LostRuins/koboldcpp/releases).
 It will download automatically and you will need to open it (if hyperlink doesn't work https://github.com/LostRuins/koboldcpp/releases).
+If you have an **NVidia RTX**-based card, the below instructions can be modified using `Koboldcpp.exe` rather than `koboldcpp_nocuda.exe`.

 Once the `Koboldcpp.exe` is opened, click the `Browse` button and select the model downloaded.
 Now click the `Launch` button.